Renddslow/mattmcelwee.com/content/bible/context.md

 [^historicity]: This would include the Incarnation, miracles of Jesus, the death and resurrection of Christ, and the ascension.
 It should be noted that this is speaking of these events specifically.
 We may ardently defend the historicity of the resurrection while denying that the Gospel writers be bound to our modern sensibilities of communicating historical events, as John places the Last Supper at a different date than do the synoptic writers.
 [^walton]: I am personally indebted in these two areas to the work of John H. Walton.
 [^canon]: I think it helpful to note that while I tend to think this is helpful, I am not advocating for slicing and dicing the canon.
 While I have respect for the scholars and thinkers who have arranged so-called “chronological Bibles,” I think they only add to a growing problem of Biblical illiteracy in American culture which rips texts bleeding from their canonical context.
+[^hyperlinks]: I think this could be nuanced a great deal more than originally presented.
+If intertextual markers are necessary to interpretation and those markers are smoothed over, obfuscated, or removed through translation, then work with the original language – either directly or through aids – would be necessary for interpretation.